 A viewing usually lasts for a few hours, though sometimes it can be spread out over a couple of days.

 The viewing takes place before the funeral.
 Sometimes it is held the day before and sometimes the same day as the funeral.

-The body is always embalmed and prepared for presentation before a public viewing takes place.
+The body of the deceased is always embalmed and prepared for presentation before a public viewing takes place.

 Where Does a Viewing Take Place?

 Typically the viewing takes place at a funeral home.
-They will have rooms set up for just this purpose.
-It can also take place at a home or another location such as a church, though that is less common.
+The funeral director and staff will provide rooms set up for just this purpose.
+A viewing can also take place at the family home or another location such as a church, though that is less common.